-The present incarnation of yemachine began with the idea that the idea of an index is a central yet rarely named element of Tolkien’s thought.
+Index.
+The present incarnation of this yemachine website began with the observation that the idea of an index is a central yet rarely named element of Tolkien’s thought.
 Tolkien’s first book, A Middle English Vocabulary (1922), is in the nature of an index, while our author took the unusual step of placing an index at the back of Return of the King (an abbreviated version of the long unfinished index of the story that he set out to write).
-The meaning of an index for Tolkien can be seen in the silent use of the idea of an index as mediating between a story and a world in his essay On Fairy-stories.
+The meaning of an index for Tolkien can be seen in the silent use of one as mediating between a story and a world in his essay On Fairy-stories.